Skip to main content

 import requests

-API_KEY = os.environ.get("KRAKEN_API_KEY")
+API_KEY = os.environ.get("PAYWARD_API_KEY")

-API_SECRET = os.environ.get("KRAKEN_API_SECRET")
+API_SECRET = os.environ.get("PAYWARD_API_SECRET")

-BASE_URL = "https://embed.kraken.com"
+BASE_URL = "https://nexus.kraken.com"

-def get_kraken_signature(urlpath, data, secret, nonce):
+def get_payward_signature(urlpath, data, secret, nonce):

 if data is None: